-The quagga, a South African zebra with stripes only on the front half of its body, went extinct on August 12, 1883, when the last specimen died in a zoo in Amsterdam.
-A century later, in 1988, the quagga came back to life.
-According to an old saying of ecologists, extinction is forever, but current advances are making the de-extinction of species a possibility that is more and more within the reach of science.
+The quagga, a South African zebra with stripes on only the front half of its body, became extinct on 12 August 1883, when the last specimen died in the Amsterdam Zoo.
+A century later, in 1988, the quagga was brought back to life.
+According to an old environmentalist slogan, extinction is forever, but current advances are making the de-extinction of species a possibility increasingly within the reach of science.

 However, the new quagga is not exactly the same animal as the old one.
 Thanks to the fact that 23 furs have been preserved in museums around the world, in 1984 the DNA of an extinct animal could be analysed for the first time.
 Analysis of the mitochondrial genome revealed that this equine was not a separate species, but a subspecies (Equus quagga quagga) of the common zebra (Equus quagga).
 A team of researchers from South Africa then had the idea that by selectively crossbreeding zebras it would be possible to restore the phenotype of the original subspecies.

 Thus, in 1987, the Quagga Project was born, which the following year produced the first foal of what has been called Rau quaggas, in honour of the founder of the project, Reinhold Rau.
 Scientists cannot be sure that the result is a true quagga, since the genome of the subspecies is not known in detail.
 But with animals being born that are increasingly similar in appearance to the original quagga, researchers hope to someday repopulate the former domain of this African herbivore.